Verstappen revelling in Red Bull's 'amazing' new Honda era

 Verstappen was encouraged by his first race in a new era for Red Bull after ending a wait of almost 11 years for a Honda-powered car to take a podium finish.

-"As soon as I got on to the medium tire, the car felt good and I was just slowly pushing up to him [Vettel], not destroying the tires, and as soon as I had the opportunity I went for it, but Lewis had more pace than Seb and at this track it is so hard to get past."
+"As soon as I got on to the medium tyre, the car felt good and I was just slowly pushing up to him [Vettel], not destroying the tyres, and as soon as I had the opportunity I went for it, but Lewis had more pace than Seb and at this track it is so hard to get past."

 Verstappen picked up 15 points and his only slight disappointment was being pipped to another for the fastest lap by Bottas.